lukekasper/Personal-Projects/Java/CS50/User Interface/Lecture Notes.md

 React:
 - javascript library to facilitate interfacing with the user
-- defines components that can be used as variables in html and be updated
+- defines components that describe the state of the webpage, can be used as variables in html and be updated
 - include React, ReactDOM, Babel javascript libraries in
   - React: allows us to define components and how they behave
   - ReactDOM: takes react components and inserts them into the DOM of the page